 - Helping students access MCECS computing resources remotely from their personal computers

-- Helping students navigate the Unix/Linux command line
+- Helping students navigate the Linux command line

 - Helping students with the process of editing, compiling, debugging, and executing programs from the command line

-The tutors primarily help students in person in the CS lounge.
-When not helping someone in person, the tutors monitor the tutors’ email (firstname.lastname@example.org) and the Slack chat system at https://pdx-cs.slack.com/ (Sign up for chat here and join the #cshelp channel).
-Students physically present in the CS lounge will be given higher priority than students online.
+The tutors are currently helping students in-person in FAB Suite 88 and via Penji.
+The tutors monitor the tutors’ email (email@example.com) and the Slack chat system at https://pdx-cs.slack.com/ (Sign up for chat here and join the #cshelp channel).

 The tutors do not guarantee immediate online help.